 Linda wakes first to find Eric holding her, Carrie and Tony captive.
 He had been embezzling money from his company and they had employed Tony to find out where the money was going.
 Eric realised Tony was onto him and planned to frame him for murder and get money from the sale of the house.
 He also had hired Carl to try and scare Linda.

 As all this Scooby-Doo style exposition is going on, Tony gets a penknife out of his back pocket and begins to cut through his bonds.
 Eric decides he is going to kill Carrie first as he never liked her.
 Linda tells him if he kills Carrie she will tell the police everything.
 Eric says he will have to kill her too.
 What he was planning to do with her otherwise is anybody’s guess.
 Tony joins in the conversation, distracting him long enough to break his bonds.
-He slices Him with the knife.
+Free, he lunges and slices him with the knife.

 They wrestle and fight.
 Eric knocks him to the floor and runs off.
 He leaves Tony with the gun.
 Kind of him.
 Tony frees Linda and goes after Eric, leaving Linda to free Carrie.
 Carrie is feeling fragile and can barely walk.
 They hear shots and Linda, leaving the weakened Carrie, runs towards them.